adonath/clouseau/docs/index.md

 of `torch.nn.Module`, in Jax it can be any valid node of a PyTree.

 `clouseau` provide a little helper function to read from the safetensors file.
-This is important because safetenso files do not conserve the order of the tensors.
+This is important because safetensor files do not conserve the order of the tensors.
+However typically it is desired to inspect the outputs of the layers in the order they were called.
 As a workaround `clouseau`stores the order in the metadata and re-orders on read.
+For convenience there is a small wrapper the pre-serves the order on read:

 ```python
 from clouseau import inspector